 One thing you’ll start to realize about me, the more you read on about what I write, is that I’m not afraid to talk about my struggles.
 I struggle to overcome a lot internally.
-And I’m not afraid to show it.
+And I’m not afraid to express it.
 I’m aware of the current trend right now of people posting everywhere all of their positive experiences and the lessons they’ve learned once they’ve overcome something and who they are now because of it.
 Which is fucking amazing!
 I’m so happy that people can do that.
 I admire that.
 I also believe it’s incredibly needed.
 We need to see people making it out of the sludge.

 Though, the dirt of it is where the lesson comes in.
 The dirt of it is where you discover who you really are and what you’re really capable of.
 I seem to be in the dirt more than I’m not.
 Maybe it’s my personality.
-Maybe it’s because I’m sensitive.
+Maybe it’s because I’m so sensitive.
 Maybe it’s because I’m connected so strongly to the other side.
 Maybe because this is how I learn.
 I don’t really know.
 It’s probably all of the above and then some.

-My journey seems to consist of me going deep, and often, in order to make the changes, I need to within myself and my life.
+My journey seems to consist of me going deep, and often, in order to make the changes I need to within myself and my life.
 This is how I grow.
 This is how my abilities get stronger.
 This is how I heal.
-I’m also extremely hypersensitive and I can read deeply into others and situations.
+I’m also extremely hyper-sensitive and I can read deeply into others and situations.
 Yes, this has felt like a curse for damn near my entire life.
 I can see the bare truth within someone or a situation.
 I don’t even have to try.
 It’s just there.
-I can see and feel others pain.
+I can see and feel another’s pain.
 More so if I recognize it in me.
 I can feel the truth.
 It makes things rather awkward for me.
 I’ve spent so much energy trying to shield myself from that stuff to little avail that I’ve learned since, that it’s an inside job first in order to control the overwhelm.

 I have to take the time every single day to set the tone for my energy.
-Whether it be a short meditation, some stretching, small moments outside taking deep breaths, going for a brisk walk or jamming my ass off to music as loudly as I can.
+Whether it be a short meditation, some stretching, small moments outside taking deep breaths, going for a brisk walk, or jamming my ass off to music as loudly as I can.
 This is how I get my energy to shift before I get serious setting my energetic boundaries.
 I envision being grounded into Earth and receiving Earths energy in support of the day.
 She sends her energy up through my energetic body.
 I then open my crown and ask the Divine to send me supporting energy as well from the top.
 The center of this collaboration is me and who I know I am at my core.
 Like a tree with branches above and roots below and I am the trunk.
 All this energy circles inside my aura and I push it out as far or as close to me as I feel I need at the time.
-I sense it locks into place, filled with all the energy I need for the day.
-Because I do this and the work I do through healing my issues, I noticed I’m calmer in a stressful situation and I am more able to stay away from what I feel I’m not able to jive with at that time.
+I sense it locking into place, filled with all the energy I need for the day.
+Because I do this, and the work I do through healing my issues, I noticed I’m calmer in a stressful situation, and I am more able to stay away from what I feel I’m not able to jive with at that time.

 I do tend to avoid more than I should.
 But my guides tell me I need to prepare before I face something related to a wound.
-If I wait until I’m truly ready and secure or at least aware of the wound, I’ll handle things better.
+If I wait until I’m truly ready and secure, or at least aware of the wound, I’ll handle things better.
 More loving results come about.
-Instead of ramming head-on, emotional, angry and bitter, and I cause more heartache and more lessons to work through.
+Instead of ramming head-on, emotional, angry, and bitter, and I cause more heartache and more lessons to work through.
 But I’m also told whichever way I choose to handle things is also okay.
 There are no rules on what is right or wrong to do according to Spirit.
 To do whatever you feel you need to do.